14 Nam Cheong Street

-14 Nam Cheong Street (為群公寓) is a 6-story building in Hong Kong completed in 1964.
+14 Nam Cheong Street (為群公寓) is a 6-storey building in Hong Kong completed in 1964.
 The building is a fourth-gen tong lau.
 It is a corner house.

 The building is located in Sham Shui Po District in West Kowloon, at the junction of Nam Cheong Street and Boundary Street.
 It is busy with people and the units inside are very small.

 History

 The land was surveyed by the Lands Department.